 Chaplaincy is a research-informed healthcare profession.
 The body of research on chaplaincy has been growing year on year, and chaplains are benefiting from insights published by both chaplain-researcher colleagues and others interested in understanding the relationship between spirituality and health.

 Understandably, not all chaplains want to be researchers.
-But all chaplains need to be research literate, able to read and interpret current research and apply the findings of good research to their own practice.
+However, all chaplains need to be research literate, able to read and interpret current research and apply the findings of good research to their own practice.
 This page aims to be a resource to help colleagues develop that kind of research literacy.

 The UK Chaplains’ Research Digest is a good place for College members to explore interesting new research.
 While being far from a comprehensive round up, it offers links to relevant research articles, as well as interviews and reviews that can help build research literacy.